flyingtie/amnezia-tg-bot/README.md

-# Telegram Bot for AmneziaWG
+# Telegram bot manager for AmneziaWG